 Revolut is continuing to disrupt the old guard of traditional banks in Ireland with its fast moving and innovative approach to the banking industry.
 It has taken further steps in recent times such as providing loans and deposit accounts that are backed by Lithuanian Deposit Guarantees.
+They are also now in the process of rolling out Irish IBANs to customers.

 This now puts Revolut on par with other banks and makes it even more of a legitimate option for customers to choose as their number one bank.
 In this blog post, we will take a closer look at Revolut’s loan offering and see how it compares to some other banks operating in the Irish market.